praabindhp/MERN-Netflix/README.md

 # Netflix-Clone
-Netflix Clone Using React JavaScript, Node JavaScript, MongoDB, JWT And Many More
+Netflix Clone - MERN Application Using React JavaScript, Node JavaScript, MongoDB, JWT And Many More